solncemy/BigData_assignment2/app/README.md

 ### data
 This folder stores the text documents required to index.
 Here you can find a sample of 100 documents from `a.parquet` file from the original source.

+### mapreduce
+This folder stores the mapper `mapperx.py` and reducer `reducerx.py` scripts for the MapReduce pipelines.

 ### app.py
 This is a Python file to write code to store index data in Cassandra.